-For location purposes we assumed the first onset of the rockslide signals to be a direct i.e. crustal P-wave.
-The observed average phase velocity of the first arrival is approximately 5.0 km/s (see Fig. 3), which is similar to the observations by Dammeier et al. (2011) and represents a typical value for P-wave velocities in the upper crust of the Eastern Alps (Ye et al., 1995; Husen et al., 2003; Hausmann et al., 2010).
-For some events (Einserkofel, Hochward, Gamsgrube, Trins, Stubaital, Dobratsch, Mellental, Zwölferkofel) a very distinct second arrival is visible (see Fig. 3b) that travels at lower velocities of approximately 3.0 km/s.
-In this velocity range we potentially expect both crustal S-waves or surface waves.
-If the type of wave was clearly identifiable a second phase pick would be available which could drastically increase the location accuracy.
+For location purposes we assumed the first onset of the rockslide signals to be a direct, i.e., crustal, P wave.
+The observed average phase velocity of the first arrival is approximately $5.0 \,\mathrm{km \, s^{-1}}$ (see Fig. 3), which is similar to the observations by Dammeier et al. (2011) and represents a typical value for P-wave velocities in the upper crust of the Eastern Alps (Ye et al., 1995; Husen et al., 2003; Hausmann et al., 2010).
+For some events (Einserkofel, Hochwand, Gamsgrube, Trins, Stubaital, Dobratsch, Mellental, Zwölferkofel) a very distinct second arrival is visible (see Fig. 3b) that travels at lower velocities of approximately $3.0 \,\mathrm{km \, s^{-1}}$ .
+In this velocity range we potentially expect both crustal S waves and surface waves.
+If the type of wave was clearly identifiable a second phase pick would be available that could drastically increase the location accuracy.
 The majority of events (Fig. 3a) show no clear second onset and amplitudes gradually increase towards the maximum after the first onset.
 This cigar-type shape is more commonly found in other seismic studies of landslides and rockslides (Deparis et al., 2008; Dammeier et al., 2011; Hibert et al., 2014a).
-For such events we observe that the signal group around the maximum amplitude travels slower than the first onset, which suggests that P-waves and other type of waves mix within the signal and complicate any in-detail analysis of the seismic phases or polarization.
+For such events we observe that the signal group around the maximum amplitude travels slower than the first onset, which suggests that P waves and other types of waves mix within the signal and complicate any in-detail analysis of the seismic phases or polarization.
 The mechanism of each individual rockslide event likely influences the relative strength at which certain wave types are generated.
-We also suggest that depending on the slide mechanism e.g. Pwaves and S-waves must not necessarily be excited at the same time during the event.
-Additionally, a rockslide potentially is a very directional source of seismic energy which may introduce anisotropic radiation patterns for the seismic energy.
-Wang et al. (2016) point out the influence of scattering at surface topography for location purposes and we should note that gravitational mass movements might be particularly affected by such effects since they occur in areas of pronounced topography and at the earth surface.
+We also suggest that depending on the slide mechanism, e.g., P waves and S waves must not necessarily be excited at the same time during the event.
+Additionally, a rockslide is potentially a very directional source of seismic energy that may introduce anisotropic radiation patterns for the seismic energy.
+Wang et al. (2016) point out the influence of scattering at surface topography for location purposes and we should note that gravitational mass movements might be particularly affected by such effects since they occur in areas of pronounced topography and at the earth's surface.